-• Higher carbon emission leads to more unfavourable bank loan contracting because borrowers with higher carbon emission are more likely to receive additional and unpredicted regulations, with resultant compliance costs, potential litigation costs and pollution mediation expenses, leading to higher operational costs and lower profitability.
-Lenders can be legally liable for environmental damages caused

-• Borrowing firms have existing mitigation plans for carbon emissions, and banks tend to lower the stringency of loan terms by making the loans cheaper and imposing fewer restrictive covenants.

-• Changing climate will affect banks' portfolios, while banks' lending also affects the climate.
+- Higher carbon emission leads to more unfavourable bank loan contracting because borrowers with higher carbon emission are more likely to receive additional and unpredicted regulations, with resultant compliance costs, potential litigation costs and pollution mediation expenses, leading to higher operational costs and lower profitability.
+Lenders can be legally liable for environmental damages caused by the projects they finance. - Borrowing firms have existing mitigation plans for carbon emissions, and banks tend to lower the stringency of loan terms by making the loans cheaper and imposing fewer restrictive covenants. - Changing climate will affect banks' portfolios, while banks' lending also affects the climate.

-- Climate risk manifests itself in mainstream risk types: - Physical and transition risk: Strategic risk and credit risk - Valuation and volatility of as set market prices: Market risk and reputational risk - Disruptions to business operations and own properties: Liquidity risk and operational risk

-• Financial institutions require models to assess the impact of physical and transition risks:
+- Climate risk manifests itself in mainstream risk types: - Physical and transition risk: Strategic risk and credit risk - Valuation and volatility of asset market prices: Market risk and reputational risk - Disruptions to business operations and own properties: Liquidity risk and operational risk - Financial institutions require models to assess the impact of physical and transition risks: - Chronic climate impact (e.g., sea level rises, changes in surface temperature): Earth system models and climate impact models.
+This can have an impact on a company's productivity, change in consumer preference, and collateral market value. - Acute climate impact (e.g., flooding, strong typhoons): Natural catastrophe models.
+This can have an impact on properties' collateral value due to damage, business disruptions affecting revenue - Transition pathways (e.g., policy changes, change in consumer preferences, technological advancements): Integrated assessment models.

-- an impact on a company's productivity, change in consumer preference, and collateral market value. - to damage, business disruptions affecting revenue - Transition pathways (e.g., policy changes, change in consumer preferences, technological advancements): Integrated assessment models. transition to low carbon. - Green loans are any type of loan instrument made available exclusively to finance or re-finance, in whole or in part, new and/or existing eligible Green Projects.
-Green loan principles are: - Use of proceeds: The utilization of the loan proceeds must be for green projects. - objectives are and how they have assessed the project as being green/ sustainable. - proceeds. - funds are fully drawn - Sustainability-linked loans are any type of loan instruments and/or contingent facilities (such as bonding lines, guarantee lines or letters of credit) which incentivize the borrower's achievement of ambitious, predetermined sustainability performance objectives.
+This can have an impact on the financial strength of companies, e.g., revenue, cost of operations, capital expenditure and debt burden to transition to low carbon. - Green loans are any type of loan instrument made available exclusively to finance or re-finance, in whole or in part, new and/or existing eligible Green Projects.
+Green loan principles are: - Use of proceeds: The utilization of the loan proceeds must be for green projects. - Process for project evaluation and selection: The borrower should communicate to the lender what their environmental sustainability objectives are and how they have assessed the project as being green/ sustainable. - Management of proceeds: The borrower should appropriately track the loan proceeds to ensure transparency and integrity in the use of the proceeds. - Reporting: The borrower should report on the use of proceeds and the progress of the project to the lender on an annual basis, or until the funds are fully drawn - Sustainability-linked loans are any type of loan instruments and/or contingent facilities (such as bonding lines, guarantee lines or letters of credit) which incentivize the borrower's achievement of ambitious, predetermined sustainability performance objectives.